Before Your Lessons: Overcoming Fear in a First-Time Swimmer

 If your child is super close to grandma or grandpa, or maybe they have a favorite cousin, having someone special on deck for them to see may offer some comfort.
 Children who are fearful and reserved may open up in front of a special friend or relative and feel like they should over-perform in order to impress their favorite person (besides you, of course!).

 7. Bring a Toy or Snack

 Maintaining good, strong attendance will help a child develop a sense of scheduling and repetition that is important for younger children to become more accustomed to the water.
-We know, sometimes you have to miss, but if you can avoid missing, it will help your child in the long run develop trust with their instructor as well as become used to being in the pool area.
+We know, sometimes you have to miss, but if you can avoid missing, it will help your child develop trust with their instructor as well as become used to being in the pool area.
 Which leads us to our next point…

 9. Exposure to Pools

 If you have a pool in the neighborhood or a family member or family friend has one, just visiting the pool can help a swimmer become more acclimated to the environment.
 Putting their feet in, even if they don’t get in completely, can be a big step for a fearful swimmer.
 Seeing other kids enjoying swimming and splashing around can encourage a fearful swimmer to try to have fun as well.
 If you don’t have pool access, the city has free public pools during the summer.
 You can also purchase a small plastic pool available at stores for low prices!
 Considering summer is almost over, remember to invest in bathtime as a learning opportunity and engage them actively during bathtime!

 10. Become More Involved